Do you know what meditating, navigating a maze, and boosting memory have in common?

 The research we discussed shows that we can boost memory by tapping into theta brainwaves.
 Enhancement of theta activity could be a successful treatment for patients with memory disorders.

 One of the methods is binaural beats, which involves listening to two rhythmic sounds of different frequencies presented to both ears respectively.
-Due to a perceptual phenomenon, the brain is stimulated with a frequency which is the difference between both tones: for instance, if one ear hears a frequency o 215 Hz and the other 235 Hz, the brain is stimulated with the frequency of 20 Hz.
+Due to a perceptual phenomenon, the brain is stimulated with a frequency which is the difference between both tones: for instance, if one ear hears a frequency of 215 Hz and the other 235 Hz, the brain is stimulated with a frequency of 20 Hz.

-In a study done in Thailand, researchers used binaural beats to entrain 6Hz theta frequency.
+In a study done in Thailand, researchers used binaural beats to entrain 6 Hz frequency.
 The treatment helped the participants to relax and decreased their worrisome thoughts.
-What’s important to note was that using this method, the most successful duration was 10 minutes.
+What’s important to note is that using this method, the most successful duration was 10 minutes.
 Longer times of exposure do not increase theta power and may cause fatigue.

 The other study we mentioned before used sound and light theta entrainment to successfully boost memory.
 Wearing both goggles and headphones to see flickering lights and vibrating sounds could be a little bit inconvenient, but there is an easier method of entrainment that involves magnetic field stimulation.
-Devices such as Neorhythm use a set of electromagnetic coils to induce different kinds of brainwaves.
+Devices such as Omnipemf’s PEMF devices use a set of electromagnetic coils to induce different kinds of brainwaves.
 If you want to increase theta, you can choose one of the predefined programs such as Theta Meditation, Mindfulness Meditation, and Open-Heart Meditation.
 You can also set a custom frequency between 4 and 7 Hz.

 References:

 Lagopoulos et al. Increased Theta and Alpha EEG Activity During Nondirective Meditation.
-The Journal of Alternative and Complementary Medicine, 2009; 15 (11): 1187 DOI: http://dx.doi.org/10.1089/acm.2009.0113″
+The Journal of Alternative and Complementary Medicine, 2009; 15 (11): 1187 DOI: https://dx.doi.org/10.1089/acm.2009.0113″

 Jirakittayakorn, & Wongsawat, Y. (2017).
 Brain responses to a 6-Hz binaural beat: Effects on general theta rhythm and frontal midline theta activity.
 Frontiers in Neuroscience, 11, 365–365. https://doi.org/10.3389/fnins.2017.00365